raygun101/MarkupKit/README.md

     <UIProgressView id="progressView" style="defaultProgressView"/>

 ### UISegmentedControl
 Instances of `UISegmentedControl` are populated using the `insertSegmentWithTitle:atIndex:animated:` and `insertSegmentWithImage:atIndex:animated` methods.
-MarkupKit overrides the `processMarkupInstruction:data:` to allow segmented controls to be populated in markup.
+MarkupKit overrides the `processMarkupInstruction:data:` to allow segmented control content to be configured in markup.
 The `segmentTitle` progressing instruction can be used to add a segment title to a segmented control:

     <UISegmentedControl onValueChanged="updateActivityIndicatorState:">
         <?segmentTitle Yes?>